 - Study Skills and Note Taking: Students learn effective study habits such as note-taking, annotation, and study techniques.

-- Anxiety, Self Advocacy, and Mindset: Students learn how to manage their internal thought processes and emotions to better handle their school work.
+- Anxiety, Self Advocacy, and Mindset: Students learn how to manage their thought processes and emotions to better handle their school work.

-How does executive functioning tutoring work?
+How does executive function coaching work?

 Can we work on executive functioning skills during the summer?